 At the end of the day, bikepacking is really just a new spin on the old tale of outdoor exploration.
 But beware, because it’s both contagious and addictive, and it might be your new favorite thing.

-Bikepacking for Beginners
+Bikepacking for Beginners: Start Simple

-Here’s where most of us started:
+Here’s where many of us started:

 Unless you happen to have an awesome friend with a well-stocked closet of loaner gear (lucky you!), you’re going to have to try bikepacking the old fashioned way.
 Here’s what to do:

 - Rent, re-purpose, beg, or borrow a bike.
 It doesn’t have to be a gravel, mountain, or bikepacking-specific bike.
 It doesn’t have to be lightweight.
 It just needs to have two wheels that roll and some air in the tires.